 In October of 2014, the Company issued 1,110,000 shares of common stock with no par value to eighteen individual investors that had participated in a prior entity founded by Nemus' then current president.
 Such entity has been insolvent and not operating since the inception date of Nemus.
 The issuance of these shares was in exchange for the signing of a release of claims against the Company, its President, and the former entity.
-The Company recorded a general and administrative expense of \$466,200 in the fourth quarter of 2014 to reflect the fair market value of the common stock issued in exchange for the release of claims.
-The fair market value of the common stock issued was determined via an independent third-party valuation conducted as of October 31, 2014.
+The Company recorded a general and administrative expense of \$466,200 in the fourth quarter of 2014 to reflect the fair market value of the common stock issued was determined via an independent third-party valuation conducted as of October 31, 2014.